Desperate Situation for Gaza's 1 Million Children

 These children are not combatants.
 They are being killed and maimed as they line up for lifesaving food and medicine. — Catherine Russell, UNICEF Executive Director

-Over the past 21 months of war in Gaza, more than 17,000 children have reportedly been killed and 33,000 injured.
+In the 21 months since war began on Oct.
+7, 2023, more than 17,000 children have reportedly been killed and 33,000 injured.
 An average of 28 children have been killed each day — the equivalent of an entire classroom.

 "Consider that for a moment.
 A whole classroom of children killed, every day for nearly two years," UNICEF Executive Director Catherine Russell said during a UN Security Council briefing on July 16.
 "These children are not combatants.
 They are being killed and maimed as they line up for lifesaving food and medicine."